Resource Estimation for VQE on Small Molecules: Impact of Fermion Mappings and Hamiltonian Reductions: Conclusion

 \section{Conclusion}

-This work presents a systematic framework for quantum resource estimation in molecular simulations based on VQE using the UCCSD ansatz.
-By integrating Hamiltonian modeling, qubit mapping, ansatz construction, and circuit compilation within a unified workflow, we provide an end-to-end assessment of the general computational requirements for executing chemistry-relevant problems on NISQ and FASQ hardware.
+This work presents a systematic framework for hardware-agnostic quantum resource estimation in molecular simulations based on VQE using the UCCSD ansatz.
+By integrating Hamiltonian modeling, qubit mapping, ansatz construction, and circuit compilation within a unified workflow, we provide an end-to-end assessment of the general computational requirements for executing chemistry-relevant problems on NISQ and near-term quantum hardware, with the physical circuit-level metrics reported here serving as a reference baseline for future logical-resource analyses targeting fault-tolerant quantum systems.
 Our results demonstrate that FTQMs and Hamiltonian reduction strategies significantly affect quantum circuit complexity.
 Techniques such as frozen-core approximation and $\mathbb{Z}_{2}$ symmetry tapering can substantially lower qubit counts and quantum gate operations without sacrificing physical accuracy.
-The scaling analysis across the benchmarked molecular systems quantitatively establishes that optimal combinations of mapping and reduction can reduce total qubits by up to $\approx 50\%$ and quantum gates by up to $\approx 45 \times$, improving the feasibility of molecular simulations on NISQ and FASQ hardware.
+The scaling analysis across the benchmarked molecular systems quantitatively establishes that optimal combinations of mapping and reduction can reduce total qubits by up to $\approx 50\%$, Pauli string counts by up to $\approx 2.75 \times$ and quantum gates by up to $\approx 27.5\times$, compared to the unreduced Hamiltonian under identical active-space and compilation settings, thereby improving the feasibility of molecular simulations on NISQ and near-term quantum hardware.

 A natural extension of this work is the systematic integration of other FTQMs, particularly those based on ternary-tree constructions, into the resource estimation pipeline.
 Recent advances, such as optimal tree mappings \cite{Jiang2020}, compact and hierarchical encodings \cite{Derby2021, Miller2023}, ultrafast hybrid mappings \cite{OBrien2024}, and physically inspired low-entanglement schemes \cite{Parella2024}, have demonstrated significant reductions in both qubit overhead and Pauli operator weight compared to canonical JW and BK mappings.
 Incorporating, benchmarking, and cross-comparing these mappings within our unified workflow would enable a more precise characterization of mapping-ansatz-hardware co-dependencies.
 In particular, adaptive and hardware-aware ternary-tree frameworks such as HATT \cite{Liu2025} and Clifford-optimized heuristic mappings \cite{Yu2025} offer structured pathways for minimizing circuit depth and two-qubit gate counts.
 Evaluating these emerging FTQMs across a wider set of chemically relevant systems, therefore, represents a key future direction toward achieving increasingly scalable and resource-efficient VQE and QPE implementations.